austinmh12/DiscordBots/Anime/README.md

  * sheesha

 #### sheesh
- This command replaces the message of the user who called it will ***SHEEeeee***eeesh, with a variable number of "***e***"'s between 4 and 1900.
+ This command replaces the message of the user who called it with ***SHEEeeee***eeesh, with a variable number of "***e***"'s between 4 and 1900.
 It can also mention another user.
 It displays the original sender at the very end of the message.

  **usage:** `.sheesh (es (4)) (user (None))`

 #### sheesha
- This command replaces the message of the user who called it will ***SHEEeeee***eeesh, with a variable number of "***e***"'s between 4 and 1900.
+ This command replaces the message of the user who called it with ***SHEEeeee***eeesh, with a variable number of "***e***"'s between 4 and 1900.
 It can also mention another user.
 It doesn't say who sent the message to remain anonymous.

  **usage:** `.sheesha (es (4)) (user (None))`

 ### Waifus Cog
- This Cog provides the bot with a number of functions that parse the messages sent by MudaeBot to extract remaining times until a user can use a command again.
+ This cog provides the bot with a number of functions that parse the messages sent by MudaeBot to extract remaining times until a user can use a command again.
 It then periodically will send reminders mentioning users that have 5 minutes until they can use the command again.
 It has no commands itself, instead it just listens.

 ### Pokemons Cog
  Much like the Waifus cog, this does the same, but listens for the pokemon minigame from the MudaeBot.
 In addition, it also has commands to show a player's _bOofs_, which is when a player rolled 0 pokemon in the pokeslots.